-This recipe for Beef Mussaman Thai Curry is sure to get your taste buds going with it’s fragrant, savory and authentic flavors.
+This recipe for Beef Massaman Thai Curry is sure to get your taste buds going with it’s fragrant, savory and authentic flavors.

-While this recipe makes a Massaman curry paste from scratch, if you’re looking to save time you can also use a store bought curry paste.
-They give a good outcome.
+While this recipe makes a Massaman curry paste from scratch if you’re looking to save time you can also use a store-bought curry paste and still get a great result.

 My recipe takes a bit more effort, but I promise it delivers amazing and authentic tasting results – slowly cooked beef that becomes tender, soft, and melts in your mouth.

-Massaman curry can be made with chicken, beef, or lamb (just check out my Thai Lamb Mussaman).
-What ever meat you use, it’s an flavorful dish that’s great to serve for weekend meals or dinner parties alike.
+Massaman curry can be made with chicken, beef, or lamb (just check out my Thai Lamb Massaman).
+Whatever meat you use, it’s a flavorful dish that’s great to serve for weekend meals or dinner parties alike.

-Or you can also be make ahead of time and reheat it, which makes it perfect for quick, weeknight dinners too.
+Or you can also make this ahead of time and reheat it, which makes it perfect for quick, weeknight dinners too.
 Try it and you won’t be sorry!